-This magnificent pose is relaxing most of the time.
+This magnificent pose is relaxing.
 If your body does not love this pose, though, it’s okay.
 Not everybody is made for every pose.
-Tight hipped friends may take some time to like this pose and friends with knees injuries may avoid it all together.
+Tight-hipped friends may take some time to like this pose and friends with knees injuries may avoid it altogether.

 Children who are wise in body and deeply connected to their needs instinctively make this shape with their body.
 Impressively many children with special needs know to make this shape without any direction from a yoga teacher, but by merely sensing their need to cut down the external sensory input and to be at one with themselves and the earth.